swaldman/untemplate-doc/README.md

 def README_md( input: immutable.Map[String,Any] ) : String = ???
 ```

-Not yet implemented, but you should soon be able to override the generated function name in
+You can override the generated function name in
 the same way block function names are defined.
 Header `()[]~(userList)>` would generate

 ```scala